ADHD and Pregnancy: What you need to know

 This page has some tips to best take care of your mental health during pregnancy and resources designed to help you with common questions about ADHD and pregnancy.

-ADHD, Pregnancy and Medication
+ADHD, Pregnancy, and Medication

-Women who have ADHD wonder if they can continue taking their medication or if they need to stop during pregnancy.
+Many of my clients wonder if they can continue taking their medication or if they need to stop during pregnancy.

 How can I Reduce my Stress when I have ADHD and am Pregnant?